groupby/elements-logic/packages/@groupby/elements-quickstart/README.md

   from the GroupBy API into an Elements Product object.
 This will be passed to the `SaytDriverPlugin` and `SearchDriverPlugin`.
 * `pluginOptions`: Optional.
 This is an object that allows you to configure individual plugins.
-  The object has as keys the plugin names (`search`, `search_driver`, etc.) and as values the corresponding plugin option objects.
+  The object provides plugin options, where the keys are the plugin names (`search`, `search_driver`, etc.), and the values are the corresponding plugin options.
   All properties supported by this object are optional.

   Supported keys are: